Researchers Discover Flaws in Digital Currency Monero That Could Reveal Identity of Users - Slashdot

 That shouldn't just worry anyone trying to stealthily spend Monero today.
 It also means evidence of earlier not-quite-untraceable payments remain carved into Monero's blockchain for years to come, visible for any snoop that cares to look.

-A Fool and his Crypto Currency (Score:2)
+A Fool and his Crypto Currency (Score:1)

 Are soon parted...